The-going/evlproject/content/core/user-api/observable/_index.md

 naive load-balancing strategy.
-Setting the Observable in the so-called _master mode_ (see [EVL_CLONE_MASTER]({{< relref "core/user-api/observable/_index.md#evl_create_observable" >}})) at creation time enables this behavior :
+Setting the Observable in the so-called _master mode_ (see [EVL_CLONE_MASTER]({{< relref "core/user-api/observable/_index.md#evl_create_observable" >}})) at creation time enables this behavior:
 {{% /mixedgrid-right %}}

 ### Creating an Observable